-Before operating the ATV, read and understand the "Important Message" section (beginning on page 7) carefully.
+Before operating the ATV, read and understand the "Important Message" section of this manual carefully.

 You need to prepare before riding.
 This includes getting proper instruction, making sure your ATV is in good operating condition, and learning some basic safe-riding rules.